 How do you remind these people to come back to your site?

 By using this method, you can utilize a strategy that can market across the internet, and bring your users’ attention back to your website.

-Retargeting can be one of the most efficient marketing strategies available because it allows you to target only users that are already familiar with your site and interested in your products.
-To create an effective campaign, focus on displaying specific products to people who have viewed them repeatedly, rather than marketing to everyone who has ever visited your site.
+One of the most efficient marketing strategies available, retargeting allows you to market to users that are already familiar with your site and interested in your products.

 What is retargeting?